Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Introduction

 \subsection{Paper Organization}

 The rest of this paper is organized as follows.
 In Section \ref{sec:setup}, we give an exposition of the problem setup and main assumptions.
-Section \ref{sec:main_res} presents our main results.
-In Section \ref{sec:proof}, we present the general statements of our main results with relaxed assumptions and give an overview of our proof strategies.
+Section \ref{sec:main_res} presents our main results with proof sketches.
 We conclude this paper with a discussion of open problems in Section \ref{sec:discuss}.
 For brevity, detailed proofs are deferred to the appendix.